-Huon Valley Council has recently included the CYGNET TOWNSHIP PLAN as one of its 9 “Priority Projects” and is appointing a Project Officer to advance these to “shovel ready” status.
+Huon Valley Council has recently included the CYGNET TOWNSHIP PLAN as one of its 9 “Priority Projects” and will appoint a Project Officer to advance these projects to “shovel ready” status.

 This is the biggest infrastructure project in Cygnet’s recent history and it is important for our township’s future that we get it right.
-Community Consultation about the design of the CYGNET NEW STREET has now started and here we present 4 potential options.
+Community Consultation about the design of the CYGNET NEW STREET has now started.

 HAVE YOUR SAY

-Please study the plans and email your comments and suggestions to email@example.com
+Please study the plans and the relevant information and email your comments and suggestions to email@example.com

 Community Consultation Expo

 10am to 3pm, Sunday 16th May (market day)

 - In your comment please let us know if you live in the Cygnet SA2 area (From Cradoc to Verona Sands and inland towards Kingborough).

 - We will not reveal or pass on any of your personal information.

 Option 1: The 2010 plan shows the New Street with an entrance next to the BP servo.
 It then runs along behind the shops, passes outside the the new car park behind the Town Hall and then joins Mary Street just opposite the hardware store (where the entrance to the new car park currently is).